Living-with-machines/T-Res/docs/source/getting-started/complete-tour.rst

 --------------

-The Recogniser performs toponym recognition (i.e. geographic named entity recognition).
+The Recogniser performs toponym recognition (i.e. geographic named entity recognition), using HuggingFace's ``transformers`` library.
 Users can either:

 #.
-Load an existing model (either directly downloading a model from the HuggingFace hub or loading a locally stored NER model), or
+Load an existing model (either directly downloading a model from the
+   HuggingFace hub or loading a locally stored NER model), or
 #.
-Fine-tune a new model on top of a base model and loading it, or directly load it if it is already pre-trained.
+Fine-tune a new model on top of a base model and loading it, or directly
+   load it if it is already pre-trained.

 The following notebooks provide examples of both training or loading a NER model using the Recogniser, and using it for detecting entities: